PyRetri/PyRetri/README.md

 ### Supported Methods

-The toolbox supports several popluar and prominent methods of image retrieval and users can also design and add their own modules.
+The toolbox supports popluar and prominent methods of image retrieval and users can also design and add their own modules.

 - **Pre-processing**
   - DirectReszie, PadResize, ShorterResize